PavelHolba/apptainer/README.md

 # apptainer containers

-There are only `name.def files`, these needs to be built with `apptainer build path/name.sif path/to/name.def`.
+This is my repository directed to learn apptainer.
+You can find only `name.def` files, these needs to be built with `apptainer build path/name.sif path/to/name.def`.

 ## exercise